Getting to Grips with HR Business Partnering

 28 June @ 9:30 am - 4:00 pm£399.00

-Nearly fifteen years on from Dave Ulrich’s "HR Champions", business partnering is still the aspect of HR transformation which organisations find most difficult to implement.
+Nearly twenty years on from Dave Ulrich’s "HR Champions", business partnering is still the aspect of HR transformation which organisations find most difficult to implement.
 In many cases, the intended behaviours and impacts of this role never materialise.
 But there are organisations which are implementing business partnering well – it can be done.

 Attend this seminar to catch-up with the latest thinking on HR business partnering and to fully understand what the role can look like; the skills and behaviours involved; and how existing HR generalists can be transformed into effective business partners.